ryanmillergm/museum_3/README.md

 * Complete the activity below.
 * Push your solution to your forked repo
 * Submit a pull request from your repository to this repository
-* Put your name in your PR!
+ * Put your name in the title of the PR!
+ * Indicate which iteration you completed (this includes passing tests) in the body of the PR.

 ### Iteration 1

 Use TDD to create an `Exhibit` and a `Patron` class that respond to the following interaction pattern: